Density-functional theory for clustering of two-dimensional hard particle fluids: Theory

 Once again we stress the fact that our model is completely general, and valid for any multicomponent two-dimensional mixture of hard particles including monomers and a certain number of clusters obtained by self-assembling of monomers.
 The criterion to select the geometry of clusters is mainly dictated by their convexity.
 Certainly convex clusters will retain a much higher local entropy than nonconvex clusters, which may interlock with neighbours and reduce the entropy.
 However, this criterion also constitutes a convenient constraint which facilitates the calculation of excluded areas.
 Also, cluster fractions are variables in our model and it is convenient not to use too many species in order to make the calculations feasible.
 The central quantities that characterize the mixture are the density angular profiles $\rho_i(\phi)$ ($i=1,\dots,6$), with $\phi$ the angle between the particle axis and the polar axis of a fixed reference frame.

-Clusters interact through hard-core interactions and the corresponding interaction free-energy will be approximated by that obtained from scaled particle theory (SPT) extended to a multicomponent mixture.
+Clusters interact through hard-core interactions and the corresponding interaction free-energy will be approximated by that obtained from scaled particle theory (SPT) extended to a multicomponent mixture \cite{Cotter1,Cotter2,nos}.
 The interaction or excess part of the free-energy density in reduced thermal units is therefore:

 where ${\cal F}_{\rm int}[\{\rho_i\}]$ is the interaction or excess part of the Helmholtz free-energy of the mixture and $A$ is the total area of the system.
-As usual $\beta$ is the Boltzmann factor.
+As usual $\beta$ is the inverse thermal energy.
 The quantity

 is the total packing fraction of the mixture (packing fractions of monomers), and it is taken as a fixed number, equal to the total number density of monomers, $\rho_0$, multiplied by its area $a_0$.
 The quantity $\rho_i\equiv\int_0^{2\pi}d\phi \rho_i(\phi)$ is the number density of the cluster $i$, while $a_i$ is the area, equal to the product of the number of triangles forming the $i$-cluster, $n_i$, and the area of the monomers $a_0$: $a_i=n_ia_0$.
 The total number density of clusters is just the sum $\rho=\sum_i\rho_i$.
 Eqn. (\ref{int}) defines the double angular average of the spt-area $A_{ij}^{(\rm spt)}(\phi_1-\phi_2)$ with respect to the angular profiles $\rho_i(\phi_1)$ and $\rho_j(\phi_2)$: